 Gasoline and its vapors are highly flammable and explosive.
 Keep away from sparks, cigarettes, flames, or other sources of ignition.

 - 1. Remove the fuel tank cap.

-- 2. Carefully fill the fuel tank.
+- 2. Fill the fuel tank carefully.

-- 3. Securely close the cap after filling the tank.
+- Close the cap securely after refueling.
 Wipe up any spilled fuel.